DenisMuga/Angular-Week2IP/README.md

+## Project Name
+GitHub Search App

+## Author Name
-## By Denis Muga
+Denis Muga

 ## Description
 GitHub Search App is an application where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
 A person can also look for repositories

+## Setup/Installation requirements
+Clone or download and unzip the repository from https://github.com/DenisMuga/Angular-Week2IP.
+If you have git Use this command: git clone * to clone the project.
+Run ng serve from your terminal

 ## Behaviour Driven Development(BDD)
 INPUT                                             |   OUTPUT
 A User Enters UserName in the Profile Search Form | The App Displays Users GitHub Profile containing Picture, Name, Description Location et al.
 A User Enters a Repository Name in the Repo Search Form | The App Displays A List of Repositories With That Particular Search Name.

-## Setup/Installation requirements
-Clone or download and unzip the repository from https://github.com/DenisMuga/Angular-Week2IP.
-If you have git Use this command: git clone * to clone the project.
-Run ng serve from your terminal

 ## Live Demo
 To view the page click on the link below https://github.com/DenisMuga/Angular-Week2IP